palletops/bakery/sente/README.md

 ### Clojure Server

-The component implements the `ILifecycle` protocol in an idempotent fashion.
+The component implements the `Startable` and `Stoppable` protocols in an idempotent fashion.
 The component has a `:routes` key that contains ring routes for handling the ajax calls used by sente.
 These routes need to be included in your applications http handler function.

 ### Clojurescript Client

-The `ILifecycle` implementation will start and stop the client connection.
+The `Startable` and `Stoppable` implementations will start and stop the client connection.

 ## License